Gorilla-Mode/NRL-Obstacle-Reporting/README.md

 1. Clone repo using `git clone https://github.com/Gorilla-Mode/NRL-Obstacle-Reporting.git`
 ### 2. Run using build config
 1. Open **NRLObstacleReporting.snl** solution
+2. Run `npm run build:css` to compile tailwind css
-2. Add build config to run the docker compose
+3. Add build config to run the docker compose
-3. Make sure docker is running `docker desktop start`
+4. Make sure docker is running `docker desktop start`
-4. Build the solution to launch the application in docker
+5. Build the solution to launch the application in docker
 ### 3. Run using terminal
+1. Run `npm run build:css` to compile tailwind css
-1. Make sure docker is running `docker desktop start`
+2. Make sure docker is running `docker desktop start`
-2. Cd to `./NRL-Obstacle-Reporting` where the docker-compose.yml is located
+3. Cd to `./NRL-Obstacle-Reporting` where the docker-compose.yml is located
-3. Run `docker compose up` to launch the application in docker
+4. Run `docker compose up` to launch the application in docker
 ## Documentation
 See the [wiki](https://github.com/Gorilla-Mode/NRL-Obstacle-Reporting/wiki)
 ## Prefixes & naming convention